CharlesSanfiorenzo/Bioinformatics/MultiTool/docs/GeneralUse.md

 Before explaining each of the steps listed in the code above, it's important to understand the software options available for alignments and variant calling.
 We are using Bowtie2 as our aligner and Samtools mpileup as our variant caller in this example, but a large group of researchers tend to use Bwa-mem for alignments and GATK's Haplotype caller to call for variants.
 The decision to choose between Bowtie2 and Bwa-mem, or Samtools mpileup and GATK's Haplotype caller is arbitrary, although GATK standarized variant calls are optomized for human genomes.
 Nonetheless, Bowtie2 and Samtools mpileup mash-ups have been favored more often in recent publications.
 If unsure, this script allows one to run alignments and variant calls combinatorially for comparison purposes.

 ####A. Index genome
 Most aligners require indexing of the reference sequence in order to increase aligning and processing speed.
-Standard procedure for Bowtie2 and Bwa-mem.
+The reference sequence belongs to a healthy individual, and is used as the norm for sequence comparison.
+This is a standard procedure for Bowtie2 and Bwa-mem.
 ####B. Alignment
 Alignment between sequenced data and a reference sequence.
 Usually a genome assembly is used as the reference sequence, as chromosome scaffolds or individual gene sequences lead to biased variant calls due to forced alignments.
 Default parameters in most alignment tools are ideal, unless the intended analysis consists of comparing sequences belonging to two different species; localized and sensitive parameters are preferred for the latter.
 ####C. Sam to bam conversion